deekshant-w/SSNanopore_rag/README.md

 ### 1. The model guesses before it searches (HyDE)

-A raw user question makes a poor dense-retrieval query. *"What is the average read length?"* is short, under-specified, and shares almost no vocabulary with the abstracts that answer it — questions and answers simply do not look alike in embedding space.
+A raw user question makes a poor dense-retrieval query. *"What is the average read length?"* is short, under-specified, and shares almost no vocabulary with the abstracts that answer it - questions and answers simply do not look alike in embedding space.

 So the model is asked to write a **hypothetical answer** from its own knowledge first, and *that paragraph* becomes the search query.
-It is long, full of the right domain terms, and shaped like the documents being searched — so it lands much closer to real abstracts.
+It is long, full of the right domain terms, and shaped like the documents being searched, so it lands much closer to real abstracts.
 This is **HyDE** (Hypothetical Document Embeddings,
 [Gao et al., 2022](https://arxiv.org/abs/2212.10496)).